-The battery charger can also be used in foreign countries.

-The battery charger is compatible with a 100 V AC to 240 V AC 50/60 Hz power source.
+- The battery charger can also be used in foreign countries. - The battery charger is compatible with a 100 V AC to 240 V AC 50/60 Hz power source.
 If necessary, attach a commercially available plug adapter for the respective country or region.
-To avoid damage, do not connect to portable voltage transformers.

-If the battery becomes exhausted quickly even after having been fully charged, the battery has reached the end of its service life.
+To avoid damage, do not connect to portable voltage transformers. - If the battery becomes exhausted quickly even after having been fully charged, the battery has reached the end of its service life.

-Check the battery recharge performance (g) and purchase a new battery, as needed.
+Check the battery recharge performance () and purchase a new battery, as needed.

-- After disconnecting the charger's power plug, do not touch the prongs for approx. 10 sec. - The provided charger cannot charge any battery other than Battery Pack LP-E6NH/ LP-E6N/LP-E6.
+- After disconnecting the charger's power plug, do not touch the prongs for approx. 10 sec - If the battery's remaining capacity (2) is 94% or higher, the battery will not be charged. - The provided charger cannot charge any battery other than Battery Pack LP-E6NH/ LP-E6N/LP-E6.